-This chapter is dedicated to abilities that are available to all and can be used by every hero right from the beginning.
+This chapter of Divinity Original Sin 2 guide is dedicated to abilities that are available to all and can be used by every hero right from the beginning.
 However, in some cases, you may need to use additional equipment that will allow your character to use them.

 You won't come across these skills in the main interface, as you can only use them from the contextual interface on specific objects.
 This can refer to an item from your backpack, doors, chests and other objects.
 The range of available options for each object can differ and only via the contextual menu one can decide which skills can be used.